MichaelsPlayground/CanteenAppNtag424/readme.md

 4) The file numbers 00 and 02 are in plain communication mode, all other files will operate in full enciphered communication.

 Please note that the tag requires a NTAG424DNA tag with fabric settings, especially regarding the application keys.

+# data security

+This app is a sample application showing the functionality **but not optimized for security**.
+For example the application keys are not stored securely in a secured keystore but placed in plain static data in source code.
+Do not use this in a real world application.

 ## Note: the following description is for a total different app beause I copied the application